-We consider that the transaction documents, together with the Austrian legal and regulatory framework, effectively isolate the cover pool assets for the benefit of the covered bondholders.
+We consider that the Austrian legal and regulatory framework effectively isolates the cover pool assets from the issuer's insolvency estate for the benefit of the covered bondholders.
 This asset isolation allows us to assign a higher rating to the covered bonds than would be the long-term ICR.

-Based on our operational risk analysis, which covers a review of origination, underwriting, collection, and default management procedures, as well as cover pool management and administration, we believe that the ratings on the covered bonds are not constrained by operational risk.
+Based on our operational risk analysis, which covered a review of Austrian Anadi Bank's origination, underwriting, collection, and default management procedures, as well as cover pool management and administration, we believe that the ratings on the covered bonds are not constrained by operational risk.